FAQ

 Regardless of the term used, the instructions and use of Lactamo is in line with the latest research, focusing on addressing ‘ductal narrowing’.

 Lactamo is designed with the user's comfort and safety in mind, which is why it is filled with a non-toxic food-safe gel.
 Lactamo is specifically engineered to remain ultra-soft and squishy, even under cold temperatures.
-This material does not freeze solid in a standard freezer and will retain its jelly-like squishiness.
+This material does not freeze solid in a standard freezer and will retain its soft and squishy jelly-like form.

 Lactamo is made of medical-grade silicone and is latex free.
 Despite being allergy free, if users don’t like the idea of something directly touching their breast then Lactamo can be rolled over the top of the user’s clothes.